 No principal investigator (PI) will be eligible for funding if a MMSF research operating grant has been previously awarded to that individual as a PI.
-The only exception are Residents and Clinical Fellows who have received an operating grant, as they shall subsequently be eligible to apply for an operating grant when they become an independent researcher.
+The only exception are Residents and Clinical Fellows6 who have received an operating grant, as they shall subsequently be eligible to apply for an operating grant when they become an independent researcher.

-Residents and clinical fellows are eligible to apply for research operating grants.
-However a letter of support is required from their supervisor and department head assuring that salary funding support is in place and research time is available to complete the study within the granting term.
+Residents and clinical fellows are eligible to apply for operating grants.
+However, to be eligible to apply in their final year of a training program they are required to provide a letter of support from their supervisor and department head assuring that salary funding support is in place for the duration of the granting term.